Distance cycled between 1st October 2018 and 30th September 2019.

 - Record all your rides.
 To keep a simple log you provide: date; miles (or kilometres) and a description.

-- Show your log graphically: you can see actual and cumulative mileage and how it compares to last year.
+- Show your log graphically: you can see actual and cumulative mileage and how it compares to the past two years.

 - Add up to three categories of data to be entered against each log entry.
 For example, you could record: which bike you used and the type of ride (CTC, Audax, Shopping, etc).